build-on-aws/content/posts/picturesocial/01-how-to-containerize-app-less-than-15-min/index.md

 From the example above, we can deduce some basic info about tagging:

 1. `ubuntu` is the name of the image.
-We have millions of public images available through Docker Hub that we can use to create derivative work or just use them as it.
+We have millions of public images available through Docker Hub that we can use to create derivate work or just use them as it.
 2. `20.04` is the version of Ubuntu.
 3. Everything after `:` is the tag of the image.
 You can use tagging for specific versions of an app, environments, languages, etc.